 The reason we call this blog “Children’s Ministry Leader” is because we believe that leadership matters.
 Or, as John Maxwell would say, “Everything rises and falls on leadership.”

 We believe that is as true in Children’s & Family Ministry as it is in any other department of the church.
 And if it is true, the creating a leadership culture is critically important to the success of your ministry.
+There are some leadership behaviors that some individuals learn, but it is up to us here at the Ministry to lead them onto the right path and provide positivity to everyone around them.
+We all aim to grow and we can’t do that without trust, determination and change.
 It’s important that you have a team of leaders at the table, not just you!

 But how do you do that?
 How do you create a culture of leadership in your Children’s Ministry?
 Here are ten ways you might try to begin with: